rence-24/android-windowmanager-privilege-paradox/README.md

 May 29, 2026 (The Bureaucratic Redirection): The automated script framework account [Buganizer Bot]  executes an infrastructure component swap, routing the ticket away from Core OS teams and into Component 310426 (Alphabet Application Layer) under Hotlist:702027.

-June 26, 2026 (The Panic Reopen): Following a brief administrative attempt by product divisions to classify the data capture as a localized user-approved asset feature, a structured demonstration of the FLAG_SECURE boundary breach forces a critical triage escalation, reopening the case within a record 40 minutes of closing.
+June 26, 2026 (The Panic Reopen): Following a brief administrative attempt by product divisions to classify the data capture as a localized user-approved asset feature, a structured demonstration of the FLAG_SECURE boundary breach ...initiated an immediate triage escalation, resulting in the investigation being reopened approximately 40 minutes after the initial closure.

 June 29, 2026 (The Mitigation Proposal): Operating under secure AOSP CLA parameters, I formally submitted a production remediation blueprint focusing on a Context-Aware Privacy Interlock mapping framework inside WindowManagerService.java.